minoda-lab/universc/README.Rmd

 ------------------------------------------

+## Getting Started

+### Advanced users

+If you have `cellranger` already installed, then all you need to do is clone or download this git repository.
+You can then run the script in this directory or add it your `PATH`.
+See the [Quick Start](#quick-start) guide below.

+If you wish to install `cellranger` and configure this script to run on a Linux environment, we provide details on [installation](#installation) below.
+Note that `launch_universc.sh` requires write-access a cellranger installation so it needs to be installed in a user's "home" directory on a server.
+No admin powers needed!

+Note that `cellranger` installations that are pre-compiled on Linux will not run on Mac or Windows.
+Note that Mac OS and some Linux distributions also have different version of sed and rename.
+It is possible to compile an open-source version of cellranger but it is tricky to install the dependencies so we recommend using our docker [image](#Docker) if you wish to do this.

+### Beginners

+If you are a beginner bioinformatician or wish to run this on a local computer (Mac or Windows), no problem!
+We provide a "docker" image containing everything needed to run it without installing the software needed.
+All you need to do is install [docker](https://docs.docker.com/desktop/) and follow our guide to use the [image](#Docker).
+This comes bundled with all the compatible versions needed to run it.

+Note that you need to run the shell commands given in a unix-like command-line interface (the "Terminal" application on Mac or Linux systems).
+Many shells are supported but we recommend the "bash" shell for beginners (this is the default on most systems).
+Windows 10 includes a [subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to run `bash`.
+If this is too complicated, you can open a Linux environment (Ubuntu) in docker by following our instructions.
+Then you can enter bash commands into the terminal opened by docker.

+If you run into problems installing or running `launch_universc.sh` please don't hesistate to contact us via email or GitHub.

 ## Purpose

 We've developed a bash script that will run cellranger on FASTQ files for these technologies.
 See below for details on how to use it.